nxctvrnus/homelab-shenanigans/README.md

 The supervisor is connected to an Active Directory domain for work purposes.
 The supervisor will have administrator privileges on the Worker's PC & remote access solutions.
 ### 3. Threat Actor
 Operating System (OS): Kali Linux\
 The threat actor will be used to test vulnerabilities and their impact.
+This one will rarely be used due to being very specific regarding purpose.